-With one of the country’s first renal pathology labs, Yale Medicine’s Department of Pathology is well-known for its expertise in renal (kidney) disease.
-“We have a longstanding tradition of excellence in kidney pathology,” says Gilbert Moeckel, MD, professor of pathology, and director of the Renal Pathology and Electron Microscopy Laboratory at Yale Medicine.
+With one of the country’s first renal pathology labs, the Yale Medicine Department of Pathology is well-known for its expertise in renal (kidney) disease.
+“We have a longstanding tradition of excellence in kidney pathology,” says pathologist Gilbert Moeckel, MD.
 “We have a great deal of experience and a large repository of previous cases,” he says.
 “We have the opportunity to study and compare tens of thousands of kidney biopsies, right here in our biopsy repository.”

-Yale Medicine has become a national leader known for leading-edge technology and extensive experience in renal pathology.
+As a pioneer in the field of renal pathology, Yale Medicine has become a national leader, known for leading-edge technology and extensive experience in its use.
 “To make the best diagnosis on the kidney biopsy,” Dr. Moeckel says, “it’s important to have electron microscopy.
 That equipment is not found in every hospital or private practice physician clinic.
 We can do very detailed tests that nobody else can do.”

 He says that the electron microscope is a valuable diagnostic tool.
 However, Dr. Moeckel adds, "it’s not only about having the best technology, but you also need people who have experience using it.
 Our technologists have a combined experience of more than 50 years in immunofluorescence and electron microscopy.”